Banana leaf: In Indonesian cuisine

 In Indonesian cuisine, banana leaf is employed in cooking methods called pepes and botok; the banana-leaf packets of food are steamed, boiled, or grilled on charcoal.
 Banana leaves are also used to wrap several kinds of snacks kue (delicacies), such as nagasari or kue pisang and otak-otak, and also to wrap pressed sticky-rice delicacies such as lemper and lontong.

 In Java, banana leaf is also used as a shallow conical bowl called "pincuk", usually to serve rujak tumbuk, pecel or satay.
-The pincuk secured with lidi semat (small thorn-like pins made from the coconut-leaf midrib).
+The pincuk secured with lidi semat (small thornlike pins made from the coconut-leaf midrib).
 The pincuk fit in the left palm, while the right hand is used to consume the food.
 It also functions as a traditional disposable take-away food container.
 The cleaned banana leaf is often used as a placemat; cut banana-leaf sheets placed on rattan, bamboo or clay plates are used to serve food.
 Decorated and folded banana leaves on woven bamboo plates are used as serving trays, tumpeng rice cones, and holders for jajan pasar or kue delicacies.